ViewComponent/view_component/README.md

 ### What are components?

-`ViewComponent`s are Ruby classes that are used to render views.
-They take data as input and return output-safe HTML.
-Think of them as an evolution of the presenter/decorator/view model pattern, inspired by [React Components](https://reactjs.org/docs/react-component.html).
+ViewComponents are Ruby objects that output HTML.
+Think of them as an evolution of the presenter pattern, inspired by [React](https://reactjs.org/docs/react-component.html).

 Components are most effective in cases where view code is reused or benefits from being tested directly.